abhismatrix3/dog-project/README.md

 git clone https://github.com/abhismatrix3/dog-project.git

 ```
-1.1 Upload this folder to google drive and open 'dog_app.ipynb' using colab (after uploading click on this file in drive and use open with colab)
+1.1 Upload this folder (with name 'dog-project' to google drive in 'My Drive' folder in your drive (dont create new 'My drive' folder. it is the landing folder of your drive) and open 'dog_app.ipynb' using colab (after uploading click on 'dog_app.ipynb' file in drive and use open with colab)

+Note : make sure the path to dog_app.ipynb file in drive is 'My Drive/dog_project/dog_app.ipynb'

 2. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
-Unzip the folder and upload to google drive , at location `path/to/dog-project/dogImages` on drive.
+You can do this by executing code cell in notebook at step00 .

 3. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
-Unzip the folder and Unzip the folder and upload to google drive, at location `path/to/dog-project/lfw`.
+You can do this by executing code cell in notebook at step00 .
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

 4. Donwload the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
-Unzip the folder and upload to google drive, at location `path/to/dog-project/bottleneck_features`.
+You can do this by executing code cell in notebook at step00 .